Slayyyter (mixtape)

 Slayyyter is the debut mixtape by American singer Slayyyter.
-It was released on September 17, 2019 on her birthday through the singer's label Slayyyter Records.
+It was independently released on September 17, 2019.
+The album was inspired by pop artists from the early and mid 2000s.
 The mixtape received positive reviews from music critics, who praised the production, lyrical content and Slayyyter's vocal performance.
+The album features several collaborations from pop artists including Ayesha Erotica.